Jeff Green (basketball)

-Jeffrey Lynn Green (born August 28, 1986), nicknamed "Uncle Jeff", is an American professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
-As of 2025-26, he has played for 11 NBA teams in 18 seasons.
+Jeffrey Lynn Green (born August 28, 1986) is an American professional basketball player who last played for the Houston Rockets of the National Basketball Association (NBA).
+As of 2025–26, he has played for 11 NBA teams in 18 seasons.

 A forward, Green played three seasons of college basketball for the Georgetown Hoyas.
 After entering the 2007 NBA draft, he was selected with the fifth overall pick by the Boston Celtics, but was traded to the Seattle SuperSonics.
 In 2008, following his rookie season, Green was named to the NBA All-Rookie First Team.
-Green underwent successful open-heart surgery in 2012 and continued his playing career.
-In 2023, as a member of the Denver Nuggets, Green won his first NBA championship.
+He underwent successful open-heart surgery in 2012 and continued his playing career.
+Green won his first NBA championship as a member of the Denver Nuggets in 2023.

-As of 2025, he holds the record for having played with the greatest number of teammates in the NBA with 266.
-He is also one of two active NBA players to play for the Seattle SuperSonics before they rebranded and relocated to Oklahoma City Thunder, the other being All-Star Kevin Durant.
+As of 2025, Green holds the record for having played with the most number of teammates in the NBA with 272.

 Early life

-Green was born in Cheverly, Maryland, to Jeffrey Green Sr. and Felicia Akinkugbe.
+Green was born on August 28, 1986, in Cheverly, Maryland, to Jeffrey Green Sr. and Felicia Akinkugbe.
 He was raised in College Park, Maryland, and then attended Northwestern High School in Hyattsville, Maryland, where he led the NHS Wildcats to the state basketball championship in 2004.
+At Northwestern High School, Green received the nickname “Jeff” from his friend and mentor, Graham Peterson, a nickname revised by Lebron James in 2009.